Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Grassroots Logic Programs

 If two terms $T_1$ and $T_2$ that jointly satisfy SO are unifiable with an mgu $\sigma$, then $\sigma$ maps any variable in $T_1$ to a subterm of $T_2$ and vice versa.
 Hence, the SO invariant of GLP allows eschewing unification in favour of \emph{term matching} that performs joint term-tree traversal and collects variable assignments along the way, as follows.

-\begin{definition}[Term Matching] Given two terms $T_1$ and $T_2$ that jointly satisfy SO, their \temph{term matching} proceeds via the joint traversal of the term-trees of $T_1$ and $T_2$, consulting the following table at each pair of joint vertices, where $X_1, X_2$ denote writers, $X_1?, X_2?$ denote readers, and $f/n$ denotes a non-variable term, a constant when $n=0$ and a compound term when $n>0$:
+\begin{definition}[Term Matching] Given a goal $T_1$ and a renamed-apart clause head $T_2$ that jointly satisfy SO, their \temph{term matching} proceeds via the joint traversal of the term-trees of $T_1$ and $T_2$, consulting the following table at each pair of joint vertices ($T_1$ ranging over the goal's subterms, $T_2$ over the head's), where $X_1, X_2$ denote writers, $X_1?, X_2?$ denote readers, and $f/n$ denotes a non-variable term, a constant when $n=0$ and a compound term when $n>0$:

-The writer mgu is the union of all writer assignments if no \emph{fail} was encountered and the suspension set is empty. \end{definition} \begin{remark} In an actual implementation, assuming $T_1$ is a goal term and $T_2$ a head term, the \emph{fail*} case of $X_1?$ and $T_2$ would add $X_1?$ to the set of readers the goal would suspend upon. \end{remark}
+The writer mgu is the union of all writer assignments if no \emph{fail} was encountered and the suspension set is empty. \end{definition}